realthunder/asm3-wiki/Core-Changes.md

   `Link` object, where it links directly to the top parent, and indirectly to the dropping object through a subname reference.
 In other words, the linking to the dropping object is relative to the given top parent.

+* `replaceObject()`, the signature of this API is changed from upstream.
+  The default implementation go through all link type properties in the parent object, and calls `PropertyLinkBase::CopyOnLinkReplace()` to do the actual job.
+The default implementation is powerful enough that all specializations of this API from upstream have been removed().

 * `canRemoveChildrenFromRoot()`, this function tells tree view to not remove children claimed by this object from the root.
 This API is originally